 - All the dogs seem malnourished

-These are all signs that you are actually looking at a puppy mill and that the puppy you buy is not only currently in a bad health shape, but its parents were most likely never tested for genetically heritable diseases.
+These are all signs that you are looking at a puppy mill and that the puppy you buy is not only currently in a bad health shape, but its parents were most likely never tested for genetically heritable diseases.

-In fact, most of the dogs there probably never visited a vet.
+Most of the dogs there probably never visited a vet.